JohnTHaller/UIAutomation-DLL-Helper/README.md

 ## Known Issues / Bugs

-With this workaround in place, executing a TOpenDialog will cause the app to crash on some Windows 10 PCs (and possibly other machines as a specific reason has not been determined).
+With this workaround in place, executing a TOpenDialog will cause the app to crash on some PCs with later versions of Windows.
+A specific reason reason has not been determined.
 I recommend only including the UIAutomation.dll file on Windows XP systems.

 ## Setting The PE Header in Delphi 13 For Compatibility With Legacy Windows